-Can I make this couscous salad recipe ahead of time?
-Unfortunately this recipe does not keep well.
+Can I make this salad recipe ahead of time?
+Unfortunately couscous salad does not keep well.
 Since the mint really won’t keep and the veggies get slimy a few hours after tossing in the vinaigrette, this salad just won’t work for meal prep.
 That being said you can pre-cook the couscous and shake up the vinaigrette up to 4 days ahead.

-Can I turn this Israeli couscous salad recipe into a meal?
+Can I turn this salad into a meal?
 Absolutely!
 Add some chicken or salmon and increase your portion size.

 This salad goes so well with a number of dishes on Sweet Peas and Saffron.
 Here’s what I serve it with:

 - Chicken– our go-to recipe is this Perfect Baked Chicken Breast

 - Salmon– we love serving with this Herb Crusted Broiled Salmon

 - Grilled pita or naan bread– just toss them on the grill for a few minutes before serving.
 It would go great with this Super Speedy Tzatziki Sauce!

 - Chickpeas– add some of these Instant Pot Chickpeas for a vegetarian option

 - cook your couscous in chicken or vegetable broth for extra flavor